almilo/granate/README.md

 refine the mock data or even the implementation to use as ```rootValue```?
 * And what if we could use mock data where the root value provides no implementation?
 * Couldn't we eventually use a legacy REST API to implement part of the schema?
-* And what if we could reuse not only existing REST APIs but also GraphQL endpoints?
+* And if we could reuse not only existing REST APIs but also GraphQL endpoints?
+* Even better, what if I could just install a library and do all this from the CLI without writing any code?

 ###... enter Granate!